 Troubleshooting and Issue Resolution: If customers encounter any issues or challenges related to the loyalty program, sales staff can serve as the first point of contact for assistance.
 They can troubleshoot problems, resolve queries, or escalate issues to the appropriate departments, ensuring a smooth customer experience and maintaining program satisfaction.

-Sales staff are instrumental in promoting, educating, and engaging customers in a loyalty program.
+Sales staff are instrumental in promoting, educating, and engaging customers in a loyalty program design.
 Their active involvement can significantly impact customer participation, retention, and overall program success.
 Businesses need to ensure they are equipped to make members feel like a part of the program.